HomeAbout SCSOur Board Of Governors

 Dear Members of the SCS Community,

-One of the key responsibilities of the Board of Governors’ Governance and Nominating Committee is to consider qualified individuals for appointment to the Board of Governors and to the standing committees of the Board, including the Finance, Advancement, Property, and Governance and Nominating Committees.
-The Board of Governors seeks a balanced membership of parents, alumnae, and independent members as well as a diversity of expertise and experience.
+One of the key responsibilities of the Board of Governors’ Governance and Nominating Committee is to consider qualified individuals for appointment to the Board of Governors and to its standing committees.
+The Board of Governors seeks a balanced membership of parents, alum, and independent members as well as a diversity of expertise and experience.
+The Committee considers both current year and future needs.

 Chair, Governance and Nominating Committee